sodazone/ocelloids-services/packages/server/guides/OBSERVABILITY.md

 > If you experience problems connecting from the container to the local host, just remove the "extra_hosts" configuration in the `docker-compose.yml`.
 > More info: https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host

-We've provided an example [Docker Compose](https://github.com/sodazone/ocelloids-services/tree/main/packages/server/guides/telemetry/docker-compose.yml) file and sample configurations in the `telemetry` directory to facilitate the setup of Prometheus, Grafana, and Alertmanager.
+We've provided an example [Docker Compose](https://github.com/sodazone/ocelloids-services/tree/main/packages/server/guides/telemetry/docker-compose.yml) file and sample configurations in the `telemetry` directory to help you set up Prometheus, Grafana, and Alertmanager.

-To run, navigate to the directory containing the Docker Compose file:
+To start, navigate to the directory containing the Docker Compose file:

 ```shell
 # from project root
 cd packages/server/guides/telemetry
 ```

+Then run:

 ```shell
 docker compose up